raspberrypilearning/grow-a-tree/en/step_2.md

 --- task ---
 + Open the code editor.

++ `when green flag clicked` {:class=“block3events”} starts the game.

-+ At the start of the game, Tree sprite is scaled to 10% of its actual size.
++ Tree sprite is scaled to 10% of its actual size.
 Why not start the tree at a larger percentage (%).
 ```blocks3
 set size to [10%] ::looks
 ```